-- What are the causes and conditions which generate and sustain violent conflict?
+- What are the causes and conditions which generate and sustain conflict and violence?

-- What are the principles and methods for the resolution of violent conflict?
+- What are the principles and methods for the resolution of conflict and violence?

-- What are the norms, practices and institutions for building peace?
+- What are the norms, practices and institutions for conflict transformation and building peace?

 What is Peace?